- Reference Number: HEY-970/2019

 The programme might also hold information that allows your invitation to be based on clinical need.
 This includes your ethnicity and the date you were identified as having diabetes.

 - staff involved in the administration of the programme

 - staff who carry out the screening process – including administering eye drops, checking vision, taking your history, taking photographs of your eyes and grading the photographs

-Screening staff are employed by Hull and East Yorkshire Hospitals NHS Trust.
+Screening staff are employed by Hull University Teaching Hospitals NHS Trust.
 You should let programme staff know if you have any concerns about a particular individual.
 If you are referred to hospital for further assessment, we will forward information about you to the hospital so they know as much about your history as possible.
 Clinical auditors and others involved in quality assurance assess the work of the screening programme to make sure the programme is operating effectively.
 To do this they may need access to your data.
 Fully anonymised data may be used nationally to carry out research to try to improve the way diabetes is managed in the long term.
 Any request to use identifiable information for research purposes requires the involvement of the programme’s confidentiality advisory group to make sure all necessary agreements are obtained.
 Problems may occasionally occur in the software which supports the programme.
 The software suppliers do not normally need to see any information identified to a specific individual.
 But if there are problems with the software the suppliers may need to receive some basic patient identifiable information to ensure the correct information is maintained by the programme securely.
 Software suppliers who work with the NHS are bound by requirements of confidentiality and should be supervised by NHS staff if they need to look at information linked to a named individual.
 Your results and screening information will be sent to your GP.

 How can I opt out of my data being transferred to the screening programme?